- B.A., Mysore University

 - Essentials of Human Cancer - ACCELERATED Division

-- Biology, Cell & Molecular Biology (Human Cancer & Human Genome research)
+- Molecular Biology (Human Cancer & Human Genome research)

-- Served a) as the Chair of the Biology Department and Division of Natural Sciences, b) on College Committees, c) as the Biomedical Seminar series organizer, d) as advisor and as mentor for internship contacts, e) and served as the 2003 National Conference Coordinator and Chair of Speakers for the 17th Annual Human Anatomy and Physiology Society (HAPS) conference at Wyndham, Philadelphia.
-Chestnut Hill College was the Host Institution.
+- and served as the 2003 National Conference Coordinator and Chair of Speakers for the 17th Annual Human Anatomy and Physiology Society (HAPS) Conference at Wyndham, Philadelphia.
+Chestnut Hill College was the host institution.

 - Atchison, L., Cannizzaro, L.A., Caamano, J., Atchison, m.L. and R.L.
 Comis Assignment of 34 single-copy and 17 repetitive sequence DNA clones to human chromosome 3; site specific mapping of 7 clones by in situ hybridization.
 Geonomics, 6: 441-450, 1990.